gabimarti/Demons-eye-keylogger/README.md

     * Send data to an email account (to do)
     * Send data to a Twitter account (to do)
     * Paste data to a Paste service/site (to do)
+    * Server included for remote monitoring on the same local network. (doing)

 # Useful references
 * Radium Keylogger https://github.com/mehulj94/Radium-Keylogger